n8thangreen/LTBIhospitalScreenACE/README.md

-# LTBIhospitalScreenACE
+# LTBI hospital screening ACE

-The goal of LTBIhospitalScreenACE is to ...
+The goal of LTBIhospitalScreenACE is to simulate individuals entering A & E in the UK and then be potentially screening for LTBI.

 ## Example